How to make Word documents accessible

 You can use a colour's hex code (like #FFFFFF) with the following online tools:

-- Venngage Accessible Color Palette Generator - find colour pallets that are WCAG compliant.
+- Venngage Accessible Color Palette Generator - find colour palettes that are WCAG compliant

-- WhoCanUse website - better understand how different colours combinations affect different people.
+- WhoCanUse website - understand how different colour combinations affect different people

 Accessibility standards and resources